rob-myers/rob-myers.github.io/docs/plan.md

    - Simplify pipelines?
    - Simplify FifoDevice and Device?

-- While locked, can transform Selection, and apply on unlock.
+- ✅ While locked can transform Selection, and apply on unlock.

 - Can lock `Selection` and transform via keys
 - Can construct wall meshes from selection